syncfusion-content/wpf-docs/wpf/Scheduler/Appointments.md

 ![ScheduleAppointment in  WPF Scheduler](appointments_images/adding-appointments.png)

 N>
-* The Scheduler supports functionality to arrange appointments according to their start time and duration for normal appointments in day, week and work week views.
+* The Scheduler supports the functionality that arranges the appointments based on their start time and duration for the normal appointments in a day, week and work week views.
-* In Timeline views, all the appointments (span, all day and normal) are ordered and rendered based on start date time of appointment, followed by time duration of appointment, followed by `IsSpanned`, followed by `IsAllDay` and normal appointments.
+* In Timeline views, all the appointments (span, all day and normal) are ordered and rendered based on the start date-time of appointment that consists time duration of an appointment, followed by `IsSpanned,` `IsAllDay,` and normal appointments respectively.

 [View sample in GitHub](https://github.com/SyncfusionExamples/adding-schedule-appointment-collection-to-the-itemsource-of-scheduler-wpf)